-Referencing the Mason guide, the recommended percent of color is 5%.
-Once again, that was my intention, but reality took a turn.
-Ideally, you want to calculate the percent of color on dry weight, but in this case of our class colored bodies the percentage was calculated on the wet weight.
+Referencing the Mason Stain® guide, the recommended percent of color is 5%.
+Ideally you want to calculate the percent of color on dry weight, but in the case of this class, our clay body percentage was calculated on the wet weight.